 McAfee Quarantined File

-Quarantined file created by McAfee anti-virus products; saves a backup of a file that was moved from another location on the computer because a virus or other malware was detected.
+A BUP file is a quarantined file created by McAfee anti-virus products.
+It saves a backup of a file that was moved from another location on the computer because a virus or other malware was detected.

 The Quarantine directory on the local computer can become very large in size as more quarantined files are added.
 If you would like to remove the files manually, follow these steps: